-Since 2021, Holcombe has served as the Curator at the Moss Art Center at Virginia Tech in Blacksburg, VA.
-He was the Founder and Director of Saltworks, a contemporary art gallery in Atlanta, from 2022 to 2014.
-He holds a Master of Fine Arts from Florida State University, a Master of Industrial Design from the Georgia Institute of Technology, and a Bachelor of Fine Arts from the School of the Art Institute of Chicago.
-His artwork has been reviewed by the Creative Loafing, Atlanta, Connect Savannah, and the Atlanta Journal and Constitution and included in the permanent collection of the High Museum of Art, Atlanta.
+Holcombe was the Founder and Director of Saltworks Gallery in Atlanta from 2002 to 2014.
+He holds a Master of Fine Arts from Florida State University, a Master of Industrial Design from Georgia Institute of Technology, and a Bachelor of Fine Arts from the School of the Art Institute of Chicago.
+His work has been reviewed by Creative Loafing, Connect Savannah, and The Atlanta Journal-Constitution, and is included in the permanent collection of the High Museum of Art.
+He currently serves as Director of Visual Arts at the Center for the Arts at Virginia Tech in Blacksburg, VA.

 Selected Press